 Every pet owner claims their animal is a member of the family and an essential companion for thousands of long-haul truckers.
 The IRS disagrees.
 It understandable that taxpayers may want to recoup some of their pet expenses with a tax deduction, but with the overall value of the deduction is limited due to the 7.5% of AGI offsetting most expenses.
 Furthermore, extensive rules have been promulgated to insure only qualifying animal expenses can be deducted and taxpayers risk the wrath of the IRS if they get too creative interpreting those regulations.

-This article was written by Mark W. Sullivan, EA, is Tax Counsel for Per Diem Plus and Of Counsel at Schroeder & Associates, CPA’s.
+This article was written by Mark W. Sullivan, EA, is Tax Counsel for Per Diem Plus.
 He has been providing taxpayer advocacy, consulting, and litigation services since 1998.
 Prior to starting a private practice, Mr. Sullivan was an Internal Revenue Officer with the New York, NY, Saint Louis, MO and Washington, D.C. offices of the Internal Revenue Service.
 He has over a decade of experience advising transportation industry clients with respect to per diem issues.